Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2b.md

 **GitHub is your backup and your proof of work.**

-These guidelines are not always possible, but you will be expected to follow these guidelines as much as possible.
-Break your problem into smaller pieces, and work iteratively to solve each small problem.
-Test your code after each small change you make, and address errors as soon as they arise.
-It will make your life easier!

 ### Coding Standard

-Your python script must follow the following coding guide:
+Your python script should follow the following coding guide:

   - [PEP-8 -- Style Guide for writing Python Code](https://www.python.org/dev/peps/pep-0008/)